 What a great trip we had.
 It’s great to work for a company that invests in its people this way.
 And I always love time in Tennessee.

-The 1962-66 Kodak Automatic 35F was part of the 1959-69 Automatic and Motormatic series of 35mm viewfinder cameras.
+Made from 1962-66, the 35F was part of the 1959-69 Automatic and Motormatic series of 35mm viewfinder cameras.
 Featuring a coupled selenium exposure meter, they were Kodak’s first autoexposure 35mm cameras.
 They were also the last 35mm cameras Kodak made in the United States.

 Every camera in the Automatic line had a Motormatic companion that added a spring-loaded automatic winder.